sap-tutorials/Tutorials/tutorials/productconfiguration-ui5-app-create/productconfiguration-ui5-app-create.md

 );
 ```

 Almost done!
-The product configuration API uses HTTP header fields `etag` and `If-Match` as an optimistic lock.
+The variant configuration API uses HTTP header fields `etag` and `If-Match` as an optimistic lock.
 You need to capture the `etag` header in the model from the HTTP response when loading the configuration and send back that value in the `If-Match HTTP` header when updating the configuration.
 In the **`xhr.addEventListener`** call of the `onInit` function, set the `etag` property of the model with the `etag` value of the response header.

 ```Java
 self.getView().getModel().setProperty("/etag", this.getResponseHeader("etag"));